 1 Tbsp all porpouse flour

-1 heaped mug of powdered sugar (gluten free and corn starch free)
+1 heaped mug of high quality powdered (icing) sugar gluten free and corn starch free

 1tsp ( 5gr) cream of tartar (cremor tartaro)

-Extras : mixed berries and 1 fresh passion fruit.
+Extras and decor : mixed berries and 1 fresh passion fruit.

 Preheat the oven to 180°C (325F).
 Grease the cake tins.